 Simple ingredients combine to create this fun twist on classic deviled eggs.
-These Bacon Ranch Deviled Eggs will make a tasty addition to your Easter appetizer menu.
+These Bacon Ranch Deviled Eggs will make a tasty addition to your appetizer menu any time of year.

 There are endless ways to stuff an egg and I just can’t get myself to make the old classic deviled eggs we all grew up on anymore.
 No doubt, they are delicious, but bacon you guys.
 Bacon!